 But the most important difference in taste is plant-based protein powder vs. whey.
 Whey typically has a subtle flavor, while plant based protein powders vary depending on the plant sources used in each product.

 I steer very clear of pea protein powders — if you’ve tried them you know what I’m talking about!
 However, my favorite plant protein powder contains some pea protein (combined with others to hide the nasty flavor).

 Try a sample before you buy any protein powder and you should be good to go!

 2. This Low Carb Pancake Mix Is Best With Vanilla

 I know other flavors are tempting, but I find this low carb pancake mix is best made with vanilla protein powder— all the artificial flavors added to certain protein powders can affect the taste of your protein powder pancakes, and not in a good way!

 You may be able to get away with chocolate protein powder pancakes without the artificial flavor kicking in too much — but, vanilla is most similar to traditional pancakes, so I’d stick with that!

 The easiest way to mix your low carb pancakes is in a blender, as the peanut butter is hard to incorporate otherwise.

-If you’d like to skip the blender, try softening your peanut butter in a microwave, and combining your protein powder pancakes no banana together in a bowl with an electric mixer.
+If you’d like to skip the blender, try softening the peanut butter in a microwave and combining your protein powder pancakes no banana together in a bowl with an electric mixer.